Bryley/dotfiles/README.md

 ## Optional Additional Stuff

 - To add colored output to pacman and yay go to `/etc/pacman.conf` and uncomment the `Color` line.
+- To change the GTK theme use the `lxappearance` command